RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/19-PSA.md

 <sup>9</sup> Save thy people, and bless thine inheritance: feed them also, and lift them up for ever.
 ## Chapter 29

-<sup>1</sup> «A Psalm of David.» Give unto the LORD, O ye mighty , give unto the LORD glory and strength.
+<sup>1</sup> «A Psalm of David.» Give unto the LORD, O ye mighty, give unto the LORD glory and strength.
 <sup>2</sup> Give unto the LORD the glory due unto his name; worship the LORD in the beauty of holiness.
 <sup>3</sup> The voice of the LORD [is] upon the waters: the God of glory thundereth: the LORD [is] upon many waters.
 <sup>4</sup> The voice of the LORD [is] powerful; the voice of the LORD [is] full of majesty.